A cyber incident response plan prepares an organization with best practices when responding to an incident

 • Duration of the solution (e.g., an emergency workaround to be removed in four hours, a temporary workaround to be removed in two weeks, permanent solution).

-While you are working through this phase, you should also be gathering as much evidence as possible about the attack and preserving it for internal and external use.
-You can also work towards identifying the attacking host if it is prudent, but that can be time-consuming and even impossible in some scenarios.
-Your focus should always be on containing the incident as much as possible.
+While working through this phase, you should also gather as much evidence as possible about the attack and preserve it for internal and external use.
+You can also work towards identifying the attacking host, which can be time-consuming and even impossible in some scenarios.
+Your priority should always be to contain the incident as much as possible.

-Eradication will involve different steps depending on what type of incident you’re experiencing, but essentially you will be eliminating whatever you need to in order to stop the attack, whether that means deleting malware, disabling breached accounts, closing vulnerabilities in your network, etc.
+Eradication will involve different steps depending on what type of incident you’re experiencing.
+Essentially you will be eliminating whatever you need to in order to stop the attack, whether that means deleting malware, disabling breached accounts, closing vulnerabilities in your network, etc.

-The FTC provides some steps you can take to secure your operations and eradicate the threat to your data security, including consulting with a data forensics team, securing any physical areas related to the breach, fixing information that’s been improperly posted to your website, talking to the people who discovered the breach, and more.
+The Federal Trade Commission provides some steps you can take to secure your operations and eradicate the threat to your data security, including consulting with a data forensics team, securing any physical areas related to the breach, fixing information that’s been improperly posted to your website, talking to the people who discovered the breach, and more.
 When you’re trying to lock down your security during or after a data breach, you don’t want to wing it.
-This is the single biggest benefit to having a documented CSIRP: you will have all your bases covered and be much less likely to leave a vulnerability open during a breach.
+This is the biggest benefit of having a documented CSIRP: you will have all your bases covered and be much less likely to leave a vulnerability open during a breach.

 Once you have eradicated the breach, you can begin the recovery phase.
-This includes making changes and updates to your security plan, addressing the vulnerability that enabled the security incident, and doing any training on the processes or procedures that employees need to know to prevent a similar event from happening again if that was part of the issue.
+This includes making changes and updates to your cybersecurity incident response plan, addressing the vulnerability that enabled the security incident, and doing any training on the processes or procedures that employees need to know to prevent a similar event from happening again if that was part of the issue.

-Eradication and recovery can take days, weeks, or months depending on the size of the breach.
-The NIST advocates for a phased approach, with the early phases increasing your overall security as quickly as possible and later phases focused on long-term changes and ongoing work to keep your organization safe.
+Eradication and recovery can take days, weeks, or months, depending on the size of the breach.
+NIST advocates for a phased approach, with the early phases increasing your overall security as quickly as possible and later phases focused on long-term changes and ongoing work to keep your organization safe.

 4. Post-incident activities